1972 |

 Online bridge has forced all national bridge organisations, the World Bridge Federation and European Bridge League to update their disciplinary policies and procedures.

-The SBU updated its disciplinary code in December 2020 and this can found on the SBU website.
+The SBU updates its disciplinary code regularly and the current edition can found on the SBU website.
+The site also has a number of articles relating to Laws and Ethics.

-In essence, the SBU is taking responsibility for the conduct of SBU members online and will investigate all cheating allegations against SBU members, wherever they occur online.
-If any club member raises a potential cheating allegation with the Committee or with a Tournament Director, then they will be directed to this policy and told to raise it with the SBU.
+In essence, the SBU is taking responsibility for the conduct of SBU members and will investigate all cheating allegations against SBU members, wherever they occur.
+If any club member raises a potential cheating allegation with the Committee or with a Tournament Director, then they will be directed to the SBU policy and told to raise it with the SBU.

 Slow play is the bane of most bridge clubs.
 Nobody likes it, no-one admits to it, yet it remains as issue.
 The Committee would like to draw your attention to the following.